 Other international coverage

-Also worth noting in brief:
+Also worth noting in brief this morning:

 - Declan Walsh and Nour Youssef write for the New York Times about the detention of Ola El-Qaradawi and her husband, who are “helpless pawn[s]” in “a bruising geopolitical feud between the biggest and wealthiest countries in the Middle East.”